Square taper bottom brackets seem outdated in a world where a new piece of tech seems to be hitting the market every minute.

 Common reasons not to use square taper bottom brackets

-So let’s try and answer the opposite question, which would be “what would be reason not to use square taper bottom brackets?”.
+So let’s try and answer the opposite question, which would be “what would be the reason not to use square taper bottom brackets?”.
 I’m going to do so by comparing a square taper bottom bracket with a Shimano Hollowtech II version.

 1. Square taper bottom brackets are heavier than newer style bottom brackets

 Weight is often cited as a reason why parts are better or worse than other parts.
 With lighter being better.

 A Shimano BB-UN55 square taper bottom bracket weighs in at around 285 grams for the 123mm. length version.

 A Shimano Hollowtech II SM-BB52 bottom bracket weighs just over 90 grams.

 So yeah, that’s quite a big difference for just a single component.
 And if you care about shaving off around 200 grams you might consider upgrading from square taper to Hollowtech.

 However, my Shimano Deore XT FC-M770 Hollowtech II crankset weighs exactly 600 grams.
 The 1989 Shimano FC-MT60 crankset weighs less with 530 grams.
 So the net effect of not using a square taper bottom bracket because of the weight is less than you might be looking for.

 2. Square taper bottom brackets are less stiff